 The Company has two profit-sharing plans and trusts under section 401(k) of the Internal Revenue Code.
-Generally, for every dollar the employee contributes, the Company has contributed an additional \$.20 up to \$100.
-In addition, the Company, at its discretion, typically has made profit sharing
+Qualified contributions made by employees to the plan are partially matched by the Company.
+The Company expensed approximately \$1,365,000 related to these plans in 2001.
+Prior to 2001, for every dollar the employee contributed, the Company had contributed an additional \$.20 up to \$100.
+In addition, prior to 2001, the Company, at its discretion, typically had made profit sharing contributions.
+Historically, the Company had contributed an amount equal to 3% of each participant's compensation up to a maximum of \$5,100.
+The Company's contributions to these plans were approximately \$1,684,000 and \$1,645,000 for 2000 and 1999, respectively.